-unpaid additional maternity, paternity or adoption leave, or
+unpaid additional maternity or adoption leave or unpaid shared parental leave, or

 unauthorised unpaid absence

 but only for those members:

 to whom the underpin calculation applies, or

 to whom the 85 year rule applies

-and who have not taken out an Additional Pension Contribution (APC) contract to cover the whole of the pension that would have accrued during the strike, or taken out an APC or Shared Cost APC contract to cover the whole of the pension that would have accrued during the period of unpaid leave of absence (with compulsory employer contributions to a shared cost APC being limited to a maximum period of 36 months) or period of unpaid additional maternity, paternity or adoption leave.
+and who have not taken out an Additional Pension Contribution (APC) or a Shared Cost APC contract to cover the whole of the pension that would have accrued during the unpaid period..
+Compulsory employer contributions to a shared cost APC are limited to a maximum period of 36 months.
 Note that unauthorised unpaid absences will always constitute a break as there is no facility to pay an APC specifically to cover the whole of the pension that would have accrued during such a period of absence.

 Notification of service breaks is required in order that NILGOSC can determine: